Sotera/correlation-approximation/README.md

-     ensure SPARK_HOME is set correctly for your cluster (default set up for cloudera cdh5.0.0-beta-2) set the original_data_path to the location of you data in hdfs (example original_data_path=hdfs://<your name node>/<path to your data> ) set the output path to a location in hdfs
+     ensure SPARK_HOME is set correctly for your cluster (default set up for cloudera cdh5.0.0-beta-2) set the original_data_path to the location of you data in hdfs (example original_data_path=hdfs://<your name node>/<path to your data> ) set the output path to a location in hdfs set centroid_dir, projection_dir, and training_matrix_path to the same as in your training.properties file

 7. run the training phase on the provided example